-- Acknowledge receipt of the request within 20 days (not including Saturdays, Sundays, and legal holidays), unless it takes the action you requested within that time period.
-(12 U.SC. § 2605[e][A].)
+- Acknowledge receipt of the request within five days (not including Saturdays, Sundays, and legal holidays), unless it takes the action you requested within that time period.
+(12 U.S.C. § 2605[e][A].)

-- Within 60 days (not including Saturdays, Sundays, and legal holidays) , provide the information you requested, make the correction you requested, let you know why it believes it cannot provide you with the information, or tell you that there has not been a mistake and your account information is correct.
+- Within 30 days (not including Saturdays, Sundays, and legal holidays), provide the information you requested, make the correction you requested, let you know why it believes it cannot provide you with the information, or tell you that there has not been a mistake and your account information is correct.
+(12 U.SC. § 2605[e].)
+This time period may be extended by an additional 15 days (excluding Saturdays, Sundays, and legal holidays) if before the end of the 30-day period the servicer notifies you of the extension and the reasons for the extension in writing.
 (12 U.SC. § 2605[e].)

 The response from your servicer must also include the name and telephone number for the individual, office, or department who can provide you with additional assistance if you have any questions.